Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/customerio.md

 1. In Amplitude, navigate to **Data Destinations**, then find **Customer.io - Event Stream**.
 2. Enter a sync name, then click **Create Sync**.
 3. Click **Edit**, then paste your Customer.io Site ID and API keys.
 4. Use the _Send events_ filter to select the events you want to send.
-You can send all events, but we recommend choosing the most important ones.
+You can send all events, but Amplitude recommends choosing the most important ones.
 5. When finished, enable the destination and save.